liamjjmcnamara/cheesepi/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~
 ``$ cheesepi start influxdb``

+This will try to run the ARM version of influxdb from the CheesePi
+distribution.
+Alternatively, you can run the system version via its normal
+command.

 Start measuring
 ~~~~~~~~~~~~~~~~~~~~~~

+To start the measurement tasks being dipsatched run the following the command:

 ``$ cheesepi start dispatcher``

+The tasks specified in the schedule (described below), will be executing according to their timing information.
+The InfluxDB needs to be running in order to store the task results.

 Start the dashboard webserver
 ~~~~~~~~~~~~~~~~~~~~~~

+To start the host's webserver running the dashboard use the following command:

 ``$ cheesepi start dashboard``

 This command starts a webserver on the localhost that will display the